 Prerequisites MBA 500, 611, 612, 614All organizations face a variety of financial decisions.
 In order to understand and make informed decisions, managers must be comfortable with the application of financial theories and models.
 Students in Financial Management examine these, enhancing their ability to evaluate the influence of financial decisions on organizational performance.
 This course focuses on how management decisions positively or negatively affect shareholder value.
 Some of the topics covered include the valuation and pricing of securities, capital budgeting, capital structure decisions, and the evaluation of capital projects and investment options.

 Prerequisites MBA 500, 611, 612Operations management involves the synchronization of business processes to optimize performance.
 Production and Operations Management focuses on managerial issues arising in the operation of both manufacturing and service industries.
 Students consider the language, concepts, insights and tools to deal with operational issues, and how to gain competitive advantage through operations.
 A process view of operations is used to analyze key operational dimensions such as capacity management, cycle time management, supply chain and logistics management and quality management.

-Prerequisites: all other core MBA classes.Senior managers must orchestrate all the functional areas of an organization to develop and execute a cohesive strategy that produces results.
+Prerequisites all 700 and 800 MBA courses.Senior managers must orchestrate all the functional areas of an organization to develop and execute a cohesive strategy that produces results.
 Understanding the complexity of this task requires that the business be viewed as an integrated system.
-In Strategy and Policy, students integrate and apply all they’ve learned throughout the MBA program to determine the strategic direction of the firm, the competitive environment of the firm, organizational design issues related to the implementation of a strategy, and the management of strategy processes within the firm.
+In Strategy and Policy, students integrate and apply all they've learned throughout the MBA program to determine the strategic direction of the firm, the competitive environment of the firm, organizational design issues related to the implementation of a strategy, and the management of strategy processes within the firm.
 Students develop the capability to assess a firm's strategic situation in depth, and to develop viable alternatives for dealing with the key issues facing it.
 Acting as consultants, teams of student prepare and present a strategic audit of real organizations.